smikhalevski/doubter/README.md

 <dt><code>code</code></dt>
 <dd>

-Is the code of the validation issue.
+The code of the validation issue.
 Shapes provide various checks and each check has a unique code.
 In the example above, `type` code refers to a failed number type check.
 See the table of known codes below.
 You can add [a custom check](#checks) to any shape and return an issue with your custom code.

 </dd>
 <dt><code>path</code></dt>
 <dd>

-Is the object path, represented as an array that may contain strings, numbers (array indices and such), symbols, and any other values (since they can be `Map` keys).
+The object path as an array of keys.
+Keys can be strings, numbers (for example, array indices), symbols, and any other values since they can be `Map` keys.

 </dd>
 <dt><code>input</code></dt>
 <dd>

-Is the input value that caused a validation issue.
+The input value that caused a validation issue.
 Note that if [coercion](#type-coercion) is enabled this contains a coerced value.

 </dd>
 <dt><code>message</code></dt>
 <dd>

-Is the human-readable issue message.
+The human-readable issue message.
 Refer to [Localization](#localization) section for more details.

 </dd>
 <dt><code>param</code></dt>
 <dd>

-Is the parameter value associated with the issue.
-Parameter value usually depends on `code`, see the table below.
+The parameter value associated with the issue.
+For built-in checks, the parameter value depends on `code`, see the table below.

 </dd>
 <dt><code>meta</code></dt>
 <dd>

-Is the optional metadata associated with the issue.
+The optional metadata associated with the issue.
 Refer to [Metadata](#metadata) section for more details.

 </dd>
 </dl>